President François Hollande’s ruling Socialist Party has lost its majority in the French Senate.

-Marine Le Pen’s Front national won its first two seats in the upper chamber but the majority went to the mainstream conservative Union pour un mouvement populaire.
+Marine Le Pen’s National Front has won its first two seats in the upper chamber, but the majority went to the mainstream conservatives.

-Low growth and stubbornly high unemployment have caused Hollande’s popularity to plummet.
+Low growth and high unemployment have caused Hollande’s popularity to plummet.
 Whereas he defeated Sarkozy with 52 percent support in the 2012 election, his approval ratings now hover between 13 and 17 percent.

 Valls, a centrist whose appointment was seen as an attempt on Hollande’s part to reassure businesses, came to power after the Socialists lost the municipal elections the month before.

-The Socialists also lost the European Parliament elections in May when the Front national got almost 25 percent of the votes.
+The Socialists also lost the European Parliament elections in May, when the National Front got almost 25 percent of the votes.

-The loss of his upper house majority need not derail Hollande’s government.
-The Senate is unable to block legislation.
+The loss of his Senate majority need not derail Hollande’s program.
+The upper chamber is unable to block legislation.

-Senatorial elections are held every three years when half of the body’s members are chosen for six year terms by electoral colleges of representatives from departments in metropolitan France and overseas.
+Senatorial elections are held every three years, when half of the body’s members are chosen for six-year terms by electoral colleges of representatives from departments in metropolitan France and overseas.

 The system usually benefits the political right, which is stronger in the countryside.